MickeyKay/better-font-awesome-library/README.md

 The Better Font Awesome Library applies the following filters:

 #### bfa_init_args ####
-Applied to the initialization arguments before they are used to initialize the library.
+Applied to the initialization arguments after they have been parsed with default args, but before they are used to generate fetch any Font Awesome data.

 **Parameters**